 Engines covered by this manual are equipped with a CM2250 Electronic Control Module (ECM).
-A CM2250 ECM has three 60-pin connectors and an additional 14-pin connector.
-Two ECM 60-pin connectors are for inputs and outputs only, and the third 60-pin and 14-pin connectors are for aftertreatment and vehicle inputs and outputs.
+A CM2250 ECM has three 60-pin connectors.
+Two ECM 60-pin connectors are for inputs and outputs only, while the third 60-pin connector is for vehicle inputs and outputs.

-The engine harness uses a 24-pin breakout connector for vehicle inputs and outputs.
+The engine harness utilizes a 24-pin breakout connector for vehicle inputs and outputs.